jnietol/TaoQuick/README.md

 taoQuick.cmake will define a MACRO: TaoQuickImportPath.

-Debug mode will use TaoQuick as local file, and release mode for qrc resource.
+On Debug mode you use TaoQuick as local files, and Release mode is for the qrc resource.

-Release mode taoQuick.cmake also define a MACRO TaoQuickRes, that location to qrc file.
+On Release mode taoQuick.cmake also defines a MACRO: TaoQuickRes, which locates qrc file.

 your project should add TaoQuickRes to executable, like this: